angristan/hiveway-fix/README.md

 ## More on Hiveway

 [Hiveway](https://web.archive.org/web/https://github.com/hiveway) is just another blockchain scam.
-They the Mastodon source code, ripped of every mention of it, and called it "The first fully-autonomous, decentralized social network". ffs.
+They took the Mastodon source code, ripped of every mention of it, and called it "The first fully-autonomous, decentralized social network". ffs.

 More on the scam :